Get Involved/Issue Reporting

 Some of them can sound a little harsh, but again, don't take it personally.
 These words are just descriptions of the different statuses for the Bugzilla ticket itself:

 - RESOLVED does not necessarily mean that the issue has been fixed for you, just that the Bugzilla ticket itself is no longer considered actionable by the developers.
 For example, a Bugzilla ticket may be marked as RESOLVED UPSTREAM if it's traced to a Qt issue, even if the Qt issue has not yet been fixed, or the version of Qt that fixes the bug is not yet released or available in your distro.
-This is a normal outcome on issue trackers; if you want the issue to be fixed for yourself faster, comment in the upstream bug report, or ask your distro to backport the fix for you.
+Similarly, a ticket may be marked as RESOLVED DOWNSTREAM if the problem is caused a 3rd-party software, even if that issue has not yet been fixed or even tracked by a bug report in the 3rd-party app's bug tracker.
+These are normal outcomes; KDE's issue tracker can only be used to track issues in KDE's own software.

 - RESOLVED INTENTIONAL does not mean "shut up and go away, we don't care!"
 What is much more likely is that the issue is not actually considered a real issue, or cannot be fixed without a reasonable amount of engineering effort.